 Did you watch the Olympics?
 I did.

 In short, gymnasts are short dudes who train their whole lives for extremely difficult acrobatic skills.
-They also have crazy upper body strength and lower body explosiveness, but in reality, they don’t carry as much muscle as you may think.
+They have crazy upper body strength and lower body explosiveness, but in reality, they don’t carry as much muscle as you may think.
 Their looks are also very dependent on genetics.

 If you don’t have the genetics for mass, there is not an exercise in the world that will make you big.